Workforce Data Insights by Aura

 These entry-level roles typically require a bachelor’s degree in a related field, such as computer science, statistics, or mathematics.
 Basic programming skills, data analysis capabilities, and knowledge of machine learning algorithms are also essential.

-To break into AI roles, consider completing certification programs in Python, Machine Learning, or Data Science.
+To break into AI roles, consider completing Python, Machine Learning, or Data Science certification programs.
 Practical experience, even through personal projects or AI hackathons, can also be a game-changer.

 Mid-Level AI and Data Science Jobs